 Nestlé sets climate priorities for Europe, Middle East, and North Africa

-In a media event on February 8, 2021 Nestlé has explained its top priorities for Europe, Middle East, and North Africa to reach its 2050 net-zero climate goal.
-Nestlé revealed that hearly tw-thirds of its total emissions are linked to agricolture.
+Nestlé has today explained its top priorities for Europe, Middle East, and North Africa to reach its 2050 net-zero climate goal.
+Nestlé revealed that nearly two-thirds of its total emissions are linked to agriculture.
 To tackle those emissions, Nestlé will change with its suppliers the way food is produced.
 Farming practices will transition to regenerative agriculture to benefit nature and improve farmer incomes.
 The key ingredients for Nestlé in Europe, Middle East, and North Africa are cocoa, coffee and milk.
 Therefore, Nestlé focuses on healthy soils, net-zero dairy farms, and sustainably sourced cocoa and coffee.

 EFA News - European Food Agency